KBaria786/books_crud/books-api-service/Readme.md

 # books-api-service

-A Spring Boot based REST API designed for managing a books database.
-The API interacts with an H2 database, providing functionalities for handling entities such as books, authors, genres and publishers.
+A **Spring Boot** based **REST API** designed for managing a books database.
+The API interacts with an **H2 database**, providing functionalities for handling entities such as books, authors, genres and publishers.
 Validation and pagination mechanisms are implemented to ensure data integrity.

+## Java version
+The project is designed to be compatible with **Java 20**.
+Ensure that you have Java version 20 or above installed on your system.

-### Lombok plugin
+## Lombok plugin
 Ensure that you have the lombook plugin installed in your IDE before working with this project.
-Lombok simplifies the code by reducing boilerplate, and its features are extensively used in this project.
+Lombok simplifies the code by reducing boilerplat, and its features are extensively used in this project.

-### JPA metamodel generation
+## JPA metamodel generation
 Before running the Spring Boot application, ensure you run the following Maven command:
 ```
 mvn clean install